System Design Space

 Chapter components:

-• Breaking a complex goal into executable sub-tasks and staged plans.
+• How to break a complex goal into executable sub-tasks and staged plans.

-• Reflection and self-critique loops to improve reliability and reduce obvious errors.
+• How reflection and self-checking loops can improve quality and reduce obvious mistakes.

 6